 Quiz!
 Can you name every goalscorer in a Europa League final since 2000?

-There are 68 names to guess, with some scoring on more than one occasion

-The Europa League has delivered countless memorable moments and thrilling upsets for clubs of all sizes across Europe since it's rebranding in 2009.
+Quiz!
+Can you name every club Manchester United have faced in a major final?

+There are 50 clubs to get (including duplicates) going all the way back to 1909

+Manchester United have enjoyed more than their share of major finals down the years.

 Remember, you can sign into Kwizly for a clue, too.
 Just press the 'hint' button and we'll give you the first letter of the next name you're looking for.